nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

 Access to this memory from DMA used by USB has minimal latency.

 This memory is intended to store the majority of the data used by local cores (and does not fit in local domains' RAM) including shared memory used for Inter-Processor Communication (IPC) between local cores.
-Buffers for USB data must be stored in this memory part, in the region owned by the core owning USB (usually the Application Core in typical applications).
+Buffers for USB data must be stored in this memory part, in the region owned by the core owning USB (usually the application core in typical applications).

 Address range
    0x2F000000 - 0x2F0C0000